If you live in Central America and have something to say about the region, you can say it here.

 When you send us your work, please also send us a short (no more than 150 words) bio written in the third person.
 We will also need links to whatever you wish to promote.
 Your blog, business, or social media presence.
 Without this info, we cannot publish your work.

-As a guest writer with us, you are free to write about or promote your own business in an article.
 If you represent a company looking for sponsored content on CentralAmerica.com, please go to our Advertise/Press page.
 We will be happy to chat with you.

 We look forward to sharing your Central American experiences.